placetopay-org/api-services-en-docs/docs/Tipos-de-transacciones.md

 - The payment currency for REAUTHORIZATION cases is overwritten by the original CHECKIN session.
 - The data used in the “internalReference” and “authorization” of the request correspond to the data delivered in the CHECKIN response in the "preAuthorization” node.
 - It possible to perform n (several) REAUTHORIZATION operations, of course, all of them before the CHECKOUT operation.
--Reauthorizations should always have a value greater than 0.
+- Reauthorizations should always have a value greater than 0.

 Keep in mind that after this operation, the preauthorization process is still pending since it is waiting on the CHECKOUT operation.